 Our Doctor needs to Stretch his knowledge to answer one collector's question.
 Can he do it?
 Also, something a little fishy may come to be a giant help in raising Tasha's spirits!
 Let's see what that might be!

-Season 4, Episode 7 (Did Imperial Glass make any carnival glass of monetary value?)
+Season 4, Episode 7 (Did Indiana Glass make any carnival glass of monetary value?)

 The Doctor hopes to take on the question as to whether Indiana Glass can be considered a valuable collectable.
 What are your thoughts?
 Can questions like this place the Doctor in shark infested waters?
 You can never tell what floats through his mind!